 The purpose of this district is to preserve one and two family dwellings on lots with public utilities provided and to preserve the historic streetscape and density.
-As such, only home occupations, residential businesses, village inns, and community centers are allowed commercial uses.
+As such, most commercial businesses are restricted from this zone.
 Our goal for the district is to preserve the historic village scale, streetscape and architecture.
 Our objectives to achieve this goal are: